yunhao-qian/reversi/README.md

    * `src/main.ts`: Logic of the user interface and the human player.
    * `src/style.css`: Stylesheet of the chessboard, discs, and controls.

-   To compile this node project, execute `npm run build` under the project's root directory.
+   To compile this Node project, execute `npm run build` under the project's root directory.
 Output files will be under the `dist` directory, which constitute a webpage that is ready to be hosted by a server.
 Note that simply clicking-open the `dist/index.html` file will not work because of the browser's CORS restriction on WebAssembly files.
 An easy way to override this restriction is to host the webpage files on a local server by running `npm run serve` under the project's root directory.
 Users will then be able to visit the webpage at a localhost address.

 ## Acknowledgement

-The heuristic functions are based on the paper *[An Analysis of Heuristics in Othello](https://courses.cs.washington.edu/courses/cse573/04au/Project/mini1/RUSSIA/Final_Paper.pdf)*.
+Heuristic functions used by the minimax algorithm are based on the paper *[An Analysis of Heuristics in Othello](https://courses.cs.washington.edu/courses/cse573/04au/Project/mini1/RUSSIA/Final_Paper.pdf)*.

 ## Screen Recording